 Easter at Smallhythe Place

+This event was part of our 2018 activities and has now finished.
 In its spring glory, there is a lot to discover at Smallhythe Place this season.
 The carpet of daffodils and bluebells are a colourful backdrop to our Cadbury Easter Egg Hunts taking place across the Easter weekend.

 Wander through the orchards towards a sea of floral vibrancy and hear the garden buzzing with wildlife.
 Spring bulbs are surfacing around the ponds and pale pink and white apple blossom litter the orchard.

 Join in our Cadbury Easter Egg Hunts